Who killed Tony Soprano?

 “Tell Tony and Paulie… 3 ‘o clock.”

-In the final scene of the show, when Tony Soprano dies, it is presumed that the shooter exits the restroom on Tony’s right before shooting him dead.
+In the final scene of the show, when Tony Soprano dies, it is presumed that the shooter exits the restroom on his right before shooting him dead.

 If this is the case, then it means that the shooter came at Tony from his 3 o’clock direction.

-As the show is coming to an end, Tony’s crew find a stray cat and decide to keep it.
+As the show is coming to an end, Tony’s crew finds a stray cat and decides to keep it.